leeannehammond/seirf-phoenix-rising-hw/outcomes/roadmap/onlineprofiles.md

 - **LinkedIn** - Check out the list below to get the most out of LI!
 Complete your updates and submit your LI URL to Github Issues.
   - Update your LinkedIn profile according to [LinkedIn Profile Best Practices](https://docs.google.com/document/d/1LGbyLrOcf6aJka8Ef8etJQfDuWmkIJOj2_GF-EMYRF0/edit?usp=sharing) and the [LinkedIn Profile Checklist](https://docs.google.com/document/d/1OM6zH6H7weK_Uej5RkX7ty_45JSjBHaE76WHXffw0YA/edit?usp=sharing).
   - Follow two companies on LI that you would like to work for and add them to your Target Company List.
-- **Sample Dev Portfolios** - Review existing developer websites and identify 2 -4 that are good examples of how you want your site to look.
-Submit links to these Sample Sites to Github Issues.
 - **Blog Post #1** - Submit your blog post URL via Github Issues.
   - Write your first blog post on LinkedIn or Medium about your journey to the GA SEIR program.
 Tell your journey story - what you were doing before, why you want to be a developer, and/or what excites you about this field, etc.  500+ words.